rehierl/abstract-properties/13-x-document-trees/13-2-traversal-pre-order/1-2-an-example.md

 that the pre-order rule does not require a specific order of execution.

-Note that the default pre-order trace corresponds with the reversed post-order trace such that both traces are reversed to each other.
+Note that the default pre-order trace corresponds with the reversed post-order trace.
+That is, both traces are reversed to each other.

 * `preD(n0,n1,n4,n2,n5,n3)` is reversed to `postR(n3,n5,n2,n4,n1,n0)`